mpenkov/tools/README.md

 Hijack a github PR in order to be able to push commits to it.
 Helpful for maintaining my open-source repos, e.g. [gensim](https://github.com/RaRe-Technologies/gensim) and [smart_open](https://github.com/RaRe-Technologies/smart_open).

+## kot

+Like cat, but with auto-completion for S3 and HTTP (TODO).
+To install, first run:

+     COMP_INSTALL=1 kot

+and answer "yes" to the prompt.

 ## kp

 kp works with the copy-paste buffer